Amelia Vega: Music

 After recording her first demo at 15 years old and starting her artistic career in musicals in her hometown at the same age, Amelia's first single "Pasa Un Segundito" was released by iTunes on 26 April 2010.
 It became a top Latin song in just two days.
 A couple of months later, she released an environmental song, "Smog".
 She announced on her Twitter account that her complete album Agua Dulce would be released on 30 August 2011, first on iTunes.
 She began promoting her music in Puerto Rico, Ecuador, Panama, Dominican Republic "where she opened the concert for Marc Anthony and Chayanne in front of a crowd of 50,000 people".

 Personal life

 On 24 December 2011, Vega married Dominican NBA player Al Horford in Santo Domingo, after two years of dating.
-They have five children together: Ean, Alía, Ava, Nova and Mila.
+They have six children together: Ean, Alía, Ava, Nova, Mila and Vail.

 Vega is niece-in-law of the Grammy Award–winning Dominican singer Juan Luis Guerra.
 She attended and graduated from Barbizon Modeling and Acting School in Santo Domingo.

 Vega is the sixth generation of women in her family who bears Amelia either as their first name or middle name.